gaurav1Nn/dl_project/README.md

 - Models are evaluated based on accuracy and loss.
 - The ResNet model achieved a test accuracy of approximately 79.8%.

+## How It Works

+1. **Data Preprocessing**: Images are loaded and augmented to increase dataset diversity.
+2. **Model Training**: Different architectures (CNN, VGG19, ResNet) are trained on the dataset.
+3. **Evaluation**: Models are evaluated on a test set to determine their accuracy and effectiveness.
+4. **Comparison**: The performance of each model is compared to identify the best approach.

 ## How to Run

 1. **Clone the Repository**: